 6. On board fire extinguishes are mandatory for all divisions.

-4. A car/truck that breaks down or is involved in a on track incident; will be placed in a designated area behind pit road until the race event has been completed.
+- A car/truck that can not continue or is involved in an on track incident; will be placed in a designated area behind pit road until the race event has been completed.
 Depending on circumstances, Track Officials and or management can have the car/truck removed from the race track directly to the outside pit area or other designated area.